rob-myers/rob-myers.github.io/articles/tech1.md

 Both _PanZoom_ and _PanZoomDemo_ above are styled using CSS-in-JS.
 This means the CSS is written inside JS or JSX files, often together with the React component it applies to.
 The npm module [Goober](https://www.npmjs.com/package/goober) handles this for us. -->

+### React Refresh

+But should we really use `React.useState` as we did above?
+It seems a little strange to ignore the state setter.

+We've justified things by claiming direct DOM mutation provides performance benefits.
+But there's also a reason specific to `React.useState`.
+Whilst working in a development environment, it is possible to textually edit React components [without losing their internal state](https://www.npmjs.com/package/react-refresh).
+See this in action by editing one of our CodeSandboxes.
+Importantly, we'll use this to develop and debug sophisticated Game AI.